Setup and integration guides for cowork-db, a BYODB memory layer for AI conversations.

 └─────────────────┘

 "Bring Your Own Database" means your data stays on your hardware.
-We provide the API service that connects to your self-hosted Memgraph instance over a secure Tailscale network.
+We provide the API service that connects to your self-hosted ArcadeDB instance over a secure Tailscale network.

 Sign up at cowork-db.com to get access to your dashboard.
 This creates your user account and generates your unique namespace.